BigPolarBear1/factorization/README.md

 Poly: [1, -1840, 18080278184877] x: 2760 pval: -18080280724077 seen_primes: {103, 13, 79, 83, 61, -1, 31} k: 2603 </br>

 Both "seen_primes" here have near identical factorizations.
 And since k: 2603 * 3 != k: 5800 these should also count as unique.
+So yea.
+This is it.
+Actually, the PoC that was online for the last couple of days was already doing this, I just didn't spot that it was spitting out near identical factorizations sometimes.
+So yea.. it's over.
+This is going to escalate very quickly now.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>